satrianivzla/Open-Blog-3/README.md

 # Notice

-This is the Development Repository for OB3.
-Now in Beta!
+This is a copy of the Development Repository for OB3 with my updates plus:
+100% Valid HTML
+DataTaables
+Bootstrap Validation with messages
+Tested under CI 3.1.4

+Remember OB3 now in Beta!

 ## Translations